rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

     </div>
 </div>
 <div class="caption">
-    A source of confusion for applying the data processing inequality is the fact it works for Markov chains.
+    A source of confusion for applying the data processing inequality is the known fact it works for Markov chains.
 A cascade of chemical reactions such as the one analyzed in this post is in fact a Markov chain, but not between the variables $X \rightarrow Y \rightarrow Z$.
 If the state of the cell is treated as a variable (a vector with the abundances of all molecules involved, shown on the right) then the state of the cell forms a Markov chain between the different states in time.
 </div>

 ### Violations Of The "Data-Processing Inequality"

-A consequence of analyzing the static distributions from experiments is that the data processing inequality which states that for a channel $X \rightarrow Y \rightarrow Z$, the mutual information $I(X; Z) \leq I(X; Y), I(Y; Z)$ is no longer true (since these distributions do not form a channel).
+A consequence of analyzing the static distributions from experiments is that the data processing inequality is no longer true.
+This is because the variables $X, Y, Z$ do not form a channel.

 This allows for biological cascades to generate distributions in experiments that violate the inequality.
 This was covered in detail in the paper, where mathematics and numerical simulations have been used to explore the regime of parameter space for which these inequalities break down.
 This is illustrated in the following figure, where simulating a cascade for a variety of parameters reveals regions of parameter space for which the mutual information $I(X; Z) > I(X; Y)$ (blue region).